Little Italy eatery closing over province's booze takeout policy | CBC News

 At issue is whether the business is a restaurant or a grocery store, when in fact it's both.

-Mercato Zacconi includes a full-service dining area with a wood-fired pizza oven, located within a market that sells fresh produce, grocery items and prepared foods.
+Mercato Zacconi includes a full-service dining area with a wood-fired pizza oven in a market that sells fresh produce, grocery items and prepared foods.
 Until recently, its shelves were also stocked with beer and wine.

 In April, an AGCO inspector deemed Mercato Zacconi to be a grocery rather than a restaurant and issued its owner a $3,500 fine.
 In August, Zacconi removed the alcohol from his shelves.